 Price and duration

-An introductory private lesson is 1.5 hours and is strongly recommended.
-This costs £75.
+An introductory lesson is 1.5 hours and is strongly recommended.
+It can be in person, or taken by Zoom/Skype/Whatsapp/Telegram video call.
+This costs £80.

 These can last from 1 to 2 hours.
 The most popular for a single participant is 1.5 hours.
 This is a good balance and is recommended.